 Sexual harassment can include such conduct as asking for sexual favors, sexual touching, or offensive language.
 However, not all sexual conduct in the workplace is illegal “sexual harassment.”
 Generally, the conduct must be so frequent or severe that it creates a hostile or offensive work environment or results in an adverse employment decision (such as firing or demotion).

-- Can a man sue for sexual harassment?
+- Is a man able sue for sexual harassment?

-- Can I sue for sexual harassment if my harasser and I are the same sex?
+- Am I able to sue for sexual harassment if my harasser and I are the same sex?

 - Can I sue for sexual harassment if I was not touched?